Tennis is a great game for all abilities and all ages. It is a great social game and is played all over the world.

 Tennis balls were manufactured mainly in Europe and the USA, however, the majority of balls are now manufactured in the Philippines, Thailand and Indonesia, due to lower labour costs.

 Tennis is also played on different surfaces, grass, clay, hard court being the main ones.
 Tennis can also be played on carpet, asphalt, concrete and astro turf.
 Different balls are made to suit the different surfaces and every player will have an opinion on which ball is best, for each given surface.

 There are two types of cloth used in the manufacture of Tennis Balls, Melton cloth, which has a high wool content and Needle cloth, which has a high content of synthetic fibres.

-Some manufacturers like Slazenger have ranges that use a water repellant on the cloth to dispel water, they call this Hydroguard.
+Some manufacturers like Slazenger and Dunlop have ranges that use a water repellant on the cloth to dispel water, they call this Hydroguard.